Alien New Year's

 - You can even paint large styrofoam balls (from the craft store) like planets and moons.
 Don't forget to include some fun facts about the celestial bodies.
 Yay for educational decorations!

-- Twinkle lights and a starlight spheres in the hallways will create a beautiful tunnel of light.
+- Star sphere string lights in the hallways will create a beautiful tunnel of light.

 - A paper hallway runner with glow in the dark "alien footprints" painted on it would be fun as well, just make sure it is secure so no one trips!